Despite Findings Of 'Negligent' Care, ICE To Expand Troubled Calif. Detention Center

 The report's findings provide a window into the types of challenges presented by the Trump administration's push to detain more immigrants who are awaiting asylum hearings or deportation proceedings.
 Under the president's hard-line immigration policies, the number of immigrants in detention has grown to all-time highs, with private companies like GEO playing a central role in that system.
 While defenders say the crackdown is needed to help stem what they call a crisis on the southern border, immigration advocates say the growing reliance on detention has stretched an already troubled system to the breaking point.

-"Normally, these reports never see the light of day," says Nick Schwellenbach, a senior investigator with the non-profit watchdog group, Project On Government Oversight (POGO).
+"Normally, these reports never see the light of day," says Nick Schwellenbach, a senior investigator with the nonprofit watchdog group Project On Government Oversight, or POGO.

 In September 2019, POGO released a version of the report after filing a public records lawsuit.
 But the government had more heavily redacted critical findings and recommendations.